Estimated reading time: 7 minutes

 When it comes to building or expanding your commercial space, contractors can make or break your experience.
-A good one is worth their weight in gold, keeping you on time and within budget.
+A good one is worth his or her weight in gold, keeping you on time and within budget.
 The challenge is finding an excellent contractor who can also capture and deliver your vision.
 But, if you know what to look for, a match can be made.
 You want to identify the best person to meet the needs of your growing business.
 When interviewing contractors, keep an eye out for the following signs.

-They Present You With a Workable Plan
+The Present You With a Workable Plan

 Solid contractors are realistic about time frames and won’t over-promise results that will be difficult to deliver.
 They understand the importance of scheduling subcontractors in a logical order so that crews don’t have to return to finish jobs.
 Prior to the launch of any project, hold a pre-construction meeting between the parties involved with the project.
 Here, the chain of command is established and safety protocols detailed.
 Failing to arrange this meeting with the subcontractors can lead to confusion as the project progresses.